Stereographic Multiple-Try Metropolis: Optimal Scaling for SMTM

 Furthermore we assume that $f'/f$ is Lipschitz continuous, $\lim_{x\to\pm\infty}xf'(x)=0$, and

 Notably, product i.i.d.\,distributions under these assumptions include a range of heavy-tailed distributions.
-For example, $f$ can be the density of student’s $t$ distribution with degrees of freedom greater than $6$.

-As discussed in \cite[Section 5.2]{yang2024}, under the assumptions on $f$, effective application of the SRWM algorithm requires scaling $R$ to be $O(d^{1/2})$, otherwise the mass will finally be concentrated at the North or South poles.
-Thus we assume that $R=\sqrt{\lambda d}$ for a fixed $\lambda>0$.
-In order to express the asymptotic properties of acceptance rate and ESJD more concisely, we define the following two functions, which will be frequently used in theorems later in this section: for each $j\in\{1,\dots,N\}$, define $\phi_1^j,\phi_2^j:\mathbb{R}^{2N-1}\to\mathbb{R}$, where $N$ is the number of candidates in each step, by
+For example, $f$ can be the density of Student’s $t$ distribution with degrees of freedom greater than $6$.
+As discussed in \citet[Section 5.2]{yang2024}, under the assumptions on $f$ in \cref{eq_finite_moment}, effective application of the SRWM algorithm requires scaling $R$ to be $O(d^{1/2})$, otherwise the transformed target will finally be concentrated at the north or south poles of the sphere.
+Thus, we assume that $R=\sqrt{\lambda d}$ for a fixed $\lambda>0$.